williamdaburke/twitter_sentiment_keras/README.md

 For example, to access the character Peter Baelish, the full request would be http://anapioficeandfire.com/api/characters/823, where 823 is the index corresponding to that character.

+It's recommended to read the full documentation, which can be found here: https://anapioficeandfire.com/Documentation

 We would like you to answer the following:

 a) What index corresponds to the house “House Breakstone”?